CSU Sustainability Fund

 Sustainability and Human Rights

 Human rights and sustainability intersect as pressing global values.
-Dr. Meagan Todd, of the International Studies Department, will use awarded funds to aid undergraduate student research in human rights and sustainability.
-As part of the Human Rights Undergraduate Research Academy in the College of Liberal Arts, this program will give undergraduate students the opportunity to conduct cross-cultural fieldwork in Northern Colorado, investigating sustainability as a human right with local immigrant communities.
-View the Sustainability & Human Rights presentation here.
+Dr. Meagan Todd, of the International Studies Department, used awarded funds to aid undergraduate student research in human rights and sustainability.
+As part of the Human Rights Undergraduate Research Academy in the College of Liberal Arts, this program empowered students to investigate human rights violations using research techniques and digital tools.
+Projects examined e-waste management in Lagos, Nigeria, and local climate anxiety in Larimer County, Colorado.
+View the Sustainability & Human Rights end-of-year results and presentation here (PDF).

 Mountain Campus EV Charger

-Along with grants from the Colorado Energy Office and other sustainability funds on campus, Marianne Weighaus submitted this proposal to help Housing & Dining Services and Facilities Management install the first EV charger at the Mountain Campus.
-Installing an EV charger at the Mountain Campus will allow students, staff, and visitors to commute in and charge their electric vehicles.
+Along with grants from the Colorado Energy Office and other sustainability funds on campus, Marianne Weighaus submitted a proposal to help Housing & Dining Services and Facilities Management install the first EV charger at the Mountain Campus.
+Installing an EV charger at the Mountain Campus allowed students, staff, and visitors to commute in and charge their electric vehicles.
 This project aligns with the CSU goal of increasing EV accessibility and purchases.
-View the Mountain Campus EV Charger presentation here.
+View the Mountain Campus EV Charger end-of-year results and presentation here (PDF).

 Mattress Topper Recycling

 Every year during residence hall move out, over 90 tons of materials are disposed of in the landfill.
 Mattress toppers are one of the largest volume items tossed as students move out, but many are still in good condition.
-Kirstie Tedrick, of Housing & Dining Services, will use these funds to host a mattress topper recycling program during move-out to divert these items from the landfill.
-Donated mattress toppers will be broken down to be recycled or re-purposed.
-View the Mattress Topper Recycling presentation here.
+Kirstie Tedrick, Housing & Dining Services, used these funds to host a mattress topper recycling program during move-out to divert these items from the landfill.
+Donated mattress toppers were broken down to be recycled or re-purposed.
+The next steps involve collecting data, exploring new recycling options, and providing feedback and education to further improve the initiative.
+View the Mattress Topper Recycling end-of-year results and presentation here (PDF).

 Measuring and Encouraging Sustainable Transportation Behavior Among Employees